 New York City: Bryant Park, not Times Square

 We hate to break it to you, but Times Square isn’t as exciting as you might expect.
 Unless your idea of a good time is having Elmo chase after you and scam-artists soliciting sightseeing excursions.
 So trade Times Square’s bright lights for Bryant Park, just a few blocks away.
 Bordered by the stunning New York Public Library, this sprawling green is a central meeting place for locals.
 In the summer, there are outdoor concerts, movies on the lawn, and games like table tennis, life-size chess, mini-golf and more.
-Then, during the holidays, it’s transformed into the Winter Village with a open-air ice rink and charming artisanal market.
+Then, during the holidays, it’s transformed into the Winter Village with an open-air ice rink and charming artisanal market.

 Chicago: Nature Boardwalk, not Navy Pier

-Sure, Navy Pier does has its worthy sights (namely Chicago Shakespeare Theater and the Chicago Children’s Museum).
-But for the most part, it feels more like a cheesy carnival than a jaw-dropping monument.
+Sure, Navy Pier does has its worthy sights (namely Chicago Shakespeare Theater and the Chicago Children’s Museum), but for the most part, it feels more like a cheesy carnival than a jaw-dropping monument.
 We recommend going for a stroll along the Nature Boardwalk by the Lincoln Park Zoo, where you’ll see birds, turtles and other wildlife as well as spot-on views of the city skyline.

 London: Sky Garden, not the London Eye

 Want to get a bang for your buck?
 Swap the London Eye for the free Sky Garden.
 Towering at 500-feet high (that’s 50 feet more than the London Eye), the three-story glass dome has manicured public gardens, observation decks, two restaurants, two bars and an open-air terrace.